-- YOURfuture2030 is the Canada Bay Community Strategic Plan.
-A key goal of the plan is to ensure that the community participates in setting directions for the future.
-The following delivery strategy is included in the plan: - 4.11 Community Engagement provides direction for planning and the two way flow of information contributes to decision making. - Canada Bay Community Engagement Policy - provides a framework for the way Council undertakes community engagement on issues or decisions for which we are responsible. - Canada Bay Community Engagement Strategy - describes how the Council's Community Engagement Policy will be implemented and informs how individual engagement actions plans will be developed and carried out.
+- Our Future 2036 is the Canada Bay Community Strategic Plan.
+A key goal of the plan is to ensure that the community is well informed and eager to engage on issues and decisions that impact them. - Canada Bay Community Engagement Policy - provides a framework for the way Council undertakes community engagement on issues or decisions for which we are responsible. - Canada Bay Community Engagement Strategy - describes how the Council's Community Engagement Policy will be implemented and informs how individual engagement actions plans will be developed and carried out.